Pour le français, cliquez ici.

 Susan McLucas, Director of Healthy Tomorrow, singing "Deni To A Cogola" (Leave Her Alone) by Rick Goldin in Bambara.

-Healthy Tomorrow is a US non-profit group based around Boston, Massachusetts that supports the work of Sini Sanuman.
+Healthy Tomorrow is a non-profit group based around Boston, Massachusetts, that supports the work of Sini Sanuman.

 In April 2022, we hosted an online screening of "In the Name of Your Daughter" and had a panel discussion with the director Giselle Portenier and our president Susan McLucas afterwards.
-We had people from all over the world, a few who were working on implementing new anti-FGM laws in their countries. (click poster at right or this link to enlarge)
+We had people from all over the world, a few who were working on implementing new anti-FGM laws in their countries. (view poster)

 Healthy Tomorrow stood out on the Boston Common for the International Day of Zero Tolerance for FGM on February 6, 2023 (photo below).